Bonterms/Professional-Services-Agreement/README.md

 # Professional Services Agreement

 ## About Bonterms
 [Bonterms](https://bonterms.com/) is simplifying commercial contracting through Standard Agreements.
-Our enterprise Cloud Terms (with DPA and SLA Attachments), Professional Services Agreement (PSA) and Mutual NDA let the parties start from a balanced foundation and negotiate by Cover Page, not redlines.
-The Bonterms Platform will leverage our Standard Agreements to take collaborative dealmaking to the next level.
+Our [Standard Agreements](https://bonterms.com/#standard-agreements) let the parties start from a balanced foundation and negotiate by Cover Page, not redlines.
+The [Bonterms Platform](https://bonterms.com/platform/) leverages our Standard Agreements to take collaborative dealmaking to the next level.
 Bonterms is lawyer-led and funded by XYZ Capital and Wilson Sonsini.

 ## How the Professional Services Agreement was Created
 The PSA was drafted by the [Bonterms Standard Agreement Committee](https://bonterms.com/committee/).
 The PSA went through seven major drafts and multiple meetings, surveys and discussions over eight months.